semibroiled/news-topic-aggregator/README.md

 Named Entity Recognition (NER) sometimes capitalizes normal words incorrectly.
 Although no workaround has been found yet, the pipeline’s keyword summarization remains effective.

+#### Date From and To Handling

+I took the 'at least one month' and took the liberty to interpret it as for the last month only for the sake of convenienve.
+Despite plenty of neat stuff there is no way to set that within CLI

+#### CLI is done with Input and Print

+I didn't use argparse or really my favourites click/questionary to make the CLI.
+That was a hindsight.
+I am too used the past month to make CLIs in C++ and zoned myself in.
+It works, so I don't plant to fix that soon.
+Neat todo for later

+#### Application is slow

+The application is a bit bloated perhaps and hence slow.
+The first few dozen runs it wasn't really like that.
+It just sort of happened.

+I suspect exporting PYTHONPATH temporarily so many times might have done something, or just that the runtime itself is slow due to many unoptimized elements.

+#### Sanitized Inputs

+I wanted to let '!' still be the basis for my CLI Commands so I let it pass through sanitization process of inputs- there should be a better or more robust way to do this.

+#### Match statement for HTTP Errors

+Its verbose and unnecessary, I had it in when I was coding and debugging, and kept it inside still.
+It would be a good idea to take them out for clarity in code.